English 中文 Français Deutsch Italiano 日本語 Português Русский Español|

 - The following meals are included: One breakfast, three sack lunches.

 - One night's lodging is included at the Crystal Inn in downtown Salt Lake City.
-Two nights lodging are included at a self catering studio at Yellowstone Studios and Cabins in West Yellowstone.
+Two nights lodging are included at Yellowstone Self Catering Lodging in West Yellowstone.
 If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.

 - Prices are based on double occupancy.
 Single and triple occupancy options are also available and will be seen at check out.
 There are no taxes.